Last Sunday night about 110 million Americans sat around their HD campfires and shared in a traditional event – the Super Bowl.

 Come to think about it, that’s why the first chapter and branding rule in my latest book Building Brand Value is titled, “All About Them.”
 And if you keep this in mind when crafting your communications, you’re on the right path to getting the response you’re hoping for, too.

-In today’s media-savvy world, one of the most important things you can do to increase your opportunities is to generate buzz.
+In today’s social media-savvy world, one of the most important things you can do to increase your opportunities is to generate buzz.
 There are a number of activities you can undertake to increase your public perception and generate the kind of buzz that has the potential to expose you and your brand to new revenue opportunities.
-I say, “has the potential” because the unfortunate reality of this method is that there are no guarantees that generating buzz will generate business.
+I say, “has the potential” because the unfortunate reality of this method is that there are no guarantees that when you generate buzz you will generate business.
 But the other realities are that 1) there is more chance that increased buzz will present you with chances to generate business and 2) you can do a lot of this work yourself so at least your activities don’t have to be expensive.

 All of your activities will relate around media — specifically you’ll be dealing with both public media (newspaper, radio, TV news shows, etc.) and private media (blogs and social media sites).
 Interestingly, the two have a symbiotic relationship — public media will increase your blog readership and your blogging will entice public media to cover you.